yassineAlouini/airbus_ship_detection/README.md

 Generate the submission file using the `run.py` script.
 Then, use the Kaggle API tool as follows:

 `kaggle competitions submit -c airbus-ship-detection -f /path/to/submission/file -m "Model description message"`

+# Data leakage

+It appears that the test images are transformed images for the train ones (translated and cropped images).
+Thus, the test masks have been release.
+New test data should be available in the upcoming days (or weeks).
+For more details, check this [discussion](https://www.kaggle.com/c/airbus-ship-detection/discussion/64388).

 # Resources